SBNSoftware/SBNSoftware.github.io/sbn/sbnprod_wiki/analysis.md

 Here is what is listed for each sample:
 1. short description of sample, what it's used for, how to use it, general notes on usage
-2. which runs are used: time frame or d
+2. which runs are used: time frame or cuts to make definition
 3. code versions
 4. fcls?

+#### What is in each sample:

 calibntuples:
 reco1:
 caf:
 flatcaf: